LedgerHQ/app-hedera/docs/accounts.md

 ## Swaps
 During the swapping process, we need to verify destination and refund addresses.
-Since we cannot directly verify an account ID with a public key, we must use the Trusted Service to fetch the public key related to an account ID in a signed payload.
+Since we cannot directly verify an account ID with a public key, `app-exchange` must use the Trusted Service to fetch the public key related to an account ID in a signed payload.

 ### Trusted Service
 To address this issue, Hedera uses a signed endpoint called the **Trusted Service**.